Tri State Association Of School Business Officials Conference

 How does Tri State Association Of School Business Officials Conference spend its money?

 Tri State Association Of School Business Officials Conference directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Tri State Association Of School Business Officials Conference tax-deductible?